Azure/bicep-types-az/generated/sql/microsoft.sql/2021-05-01-preview/types.md

 * **elasticPoolId**: string: The resource identifier of the elastic pool containing this database.
 * **failoverGroupId**: string (ReadOnly): Failover Group resource identifier that this database belongs to.
 * **federatedClientId**: string: The Client id used for cross tenant per database CMK scenario
 * **highAvailabilityReplicaCount**: int: The number of secondary replicas associated with the database that are used to provide high availability.
+Not applicable to a Hyperscale database within an elastic pool.
 * **isInfraEncryptionEnabled**: bool (ReadOnly): Infra encryption is enabled for this database.
 * **isLedgerOn**: bool: Whether or not this database is a ledger database, which means all tables in the database are ledger tables.
 Note: the value of this property cannot be changed after the database has been created.
 * **licenseType**: 'BasePrice' | 'LicenseIncluded': The license type to apply for this database. `LicenseIncluded` if you need a license, or `BasePrice` if you have a license and are eligible for the Azure Hybrid Benefit.